Altus Group Ltd (AIF) PT Raised to C$33.00

-AIF has been the subject of a number of other reports.
-TD Securities restated a “buy” rating and issued a C$36.00 price target on shares of Altus Group in a report on Friday, February 17th.
-CIBC raised their price target on shares of Altus Group from C$24.25 to C$28.00 in a report on Friday, November 4th.
-Canaccord Genuity raised their price target on shares of Altus Group from C$30.00 to C$36.00 and gave the stock a “buy” rating in a report on Monday, October 31st.
-Finally, Royal Bank Of Canada raised their price target on shares of Altus Group from C$24.00 to C$28.00 and gave the stock a “sector perform” rating in a report on Friday, November 4th.
-One investment analyst has rated the stock with a hold rating and three have given a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus price target of C$32.50.
+A number of other equities research analysts have also issued reports on AIF.
+TD Securities reaffirmed a “buy” rating and issued a C$36.00 price target on shares of Altus Group in a research report on Friday, February 17th.
+Canaccord Genuity increased their price target on Altus Group from C$37.00 to C$38.00 and gave the company a “buy” rating in a research report on Tuesday, February 14th.
+Finally, CIBC increased their price target on Altus Group from C$24.25 to C$28.00 in a research report on Friday, November 4th.
+One equities research analyst has rated the stock with a hold rating and three have assigned a buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of C$32.50.

-This story was reported by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are viewing this story on another domain, it was stolen and reposted in violation of U.S. & international trademark and copyright legislation.
-The original version of this story can be accessed at https://www.chaffeybreeze.com/2017/02/23/altus-group-ltd-aif-pt-raised-to-c33-00-2.html.
+“Altus Group Ltd (AIF) PT Raised to C$33.00” was originally posted by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are accessing this article on another website, it was illegally stolen and republished in violation of U.S. & international trademark & copyright law.
+The legal version of this article can be read at https://www.chaffeybreeze.com/2017/02/23/altus-group-ltd-aif-pt-raised-to-c33-00.html.

 Altus Group Ltd provides independent advisory services, software and data solutions.
 The Company’s segments include Property Tax Consulting (Property Tax); Research, Valuation & Advisory (RVA); ARGUS Software; Geomatics, and Cost Consulting & Project Management (Cost).
 The Property Tax segment performs property tax assessment reviews and appeals, and assists with property tax compliance filings.